kieranjwhite/CPI-II/README.md

 </pre>
 means that the file in that directory with a filename, excluding its extension, of "5" was reported by the server as having a mime type of "text/html; charset=iso-8859-1".

-Any files with names beginning with a single underscore ('_') character contain the URLs we downloaded (below we will refer to these files as URL files) The file with a filename of 1 corresponds the URL on the first line of this file and so on.
+Any files with names beginning with a single underscore ('_') character contain the URLs we downloaded (below we will refer to these files as URL files).
+The file with a filename of 1 corresponds the URL on the first line of this file and so on.
 Sometimes a file corresponding to a particular line will be absent; this corresponds to a failed download.
 If a URL has an extension then that extension will be appended to the downloaded file's filename.
 So if the URL on the first line is http://www.thelatinlibrary.com/ambrose/mysteriis.html then the corresponding downloaded file will be the file in the same directory named 1.html

 (3) Interrogating these downloaded documents and generating a final report from the results
 ===========================================================================================